dfederspiel/canvas-art/README.md

 ### Orbital Clock

-Using radian calculations to caluclate a coordinate at an angle and distance.
-Shows hours, minutes, seconds, milliseconds, plotted at vertecies from a center point. (the sun)
+Uses radian calculations to find a coordinate at an angle and distance.
+Shows hours, minutes, seconds, and milliseconds, plotted at vertices relative to a center point. (the sun)

+You'll notice the hands of the orbital clock are exactly opposite of what we would expect when looking at an analog analog clock.
+However, in order for this to align with what we know of orbital mechanics, the object that is rotating the fastest, must also be the closest to a given center point.
 ![alt text](images/scene-clock.png)

 ### Sea Space

-The first of scenes, showcasing basic boundary detection and rendering thousands of particles to the screen simultaneaously
+Showcases basic boundary detection and rendering thousands of particles to the screen simultaneously.
+Heavy use of randoms to ensure the scene is dynamic.
+Also leverages various easing functions to manipulate the size of each particle, based on random time, duration, and min/max sizing parameters.
 ![alt text](images/scene-seaspace.png)

 ### Walls

-Introuction of walls for testing collision detection between objects.
-Showcases boundary and hit detection
+Introduction of walls for testing collision detection between objects.
+Showcases deflection using angle of attack calculations, whereby the points on a square are used to determine its hit range (top, right, bottom, left) in degrees (0-360), allowing for more precise deflection mechanics along its respective x/y velocity.
 ![alt text](images/scene-walls.png)

 ### Orbiter

-First of the radian calculations, where circles are drawn around a central point in 2d space.
+First of the radian calculations, where circles are drawn around a randomized central point in 2d space.
+Using an angle between 0-360, a radius, and a center point, we determine the coordinates of any given point away from the center.
 ![alt text](images/scene-orbiter.png)